bio-tools/biohackathon2022/paper/paper.md

 - Identified Curation tasks
 - Graphs and queries periodically updated and uploaded for maintainers and public.
 -

+note: pub2tool, metadata about provenance of annotation in bio.tools (manual or pub2tool)

+handling of deprecation in bio.tools, explanation, suggestion = for replaced by we could have an automated reassignation, for consider => how to handle? manually? with a textmining tool?

+bio.tools interface perpective for data and format

 ## Mapping between WorkflowHub and bio.tools